straup/machinetags-readinglist/machinetags-readinglist.md

 [Introducing Machine Tags](http://www.flickr.com/groups/api/discuss/72157594497877875)
 --

-_This is an excepted version of a piece originally published on Flickr, 24 January 2007_
+_This is an excepted version of a piece originally published on the Flickr developers weblog, 24 January 2007_

 ### What are machine tags?